tamiawilliams/fedfmdataelements.github.io/index.md

 31
 Elements and Definitions (see below)

-We are
+<h4 class="mt-0">We are
-asking the FFM Community to weigh in on the selected data elements:
+asking the FFM Community to weigh in on the selected data elements:</h4>

             Are these the correct mandatory FFM data elements?